Aranya7/Aranya7/README.md

 <h1 align="center">Howdy! 👋, This is Aranya</h1>
-<h3 align="center">Results-driven Data Engineering professional from Pune, currently working for Lentra AI, skilled in Cloud Computing and DevOps, seeking opportunities to leverage expertise in AWS, GCP, Azure, SQL/NoSQL, Java, Python.</h3>
+<h3 align="center">Results-driven Data Engineering professional from Pune, working for Lentra AI, skilled in Cloud Computing and DevOps, seeking opportunities to leverage expertise in AWS, GCP, Azure, SQL/NoSQL, Java, Python.</h3>

 - 🤝 Connect with me on [Linkedin](https://www.linkedin.com/in/aranya-singh-chauhan/)